Jairus C. Fairchild

-Jairus Cassius Fairchild (December 27, 1801 – July 18, 1862) was an American Democratic politician and businessman.
+Jairus Cassius Fairchild (December 27, 1801 – July 18, 1862) was an American Democratic politician and a businessman.
 He was the first State Treasurer of Wisconsin and the first Mayor of Madison, Wisconsin.
 He was the father of Wisconsin's tenth governor, Lucius Fairchild.
 In historical documents, he is often referred to as "J. C. Fairchild" and his first name is sometimes misspelled "Jarius".

 Early life

 Fairchild was born in Granville, New York, the son of Lucy (Hubble) and Sueton Fairchild.
 He moved to Hudson, Ohio, where he was a merchant.
 In 1827, he settled in Franklin Mills, Ohio, where he built the first brick house in Franklin Township and operated a tannery.
 He relocated to Cleveland around 1834.
 He then moved to the Wisconsin Territory, first to Milwaukee, in 1845, and then to Madison, with his family arriving in June 1846.

 Career

 Fairchild had business interests in cranberries and the lumber industry and was president of the Watertown-Madison Railroad Company.
 In the referendum to ratify the Wisconsin Constitution in 1848, a concurrent election took place to choose the first state officers.
 In that election, Fairchild was elected as the first State Treasurer.
 He was re-elected in 1849 and left office in January 1852.
 In 1856, after Madison was incorporated as a city, Fairchild was elected the first Mayor of that city.

 In the 1857 Wisconsin gubernatorial election, he was a candidate for Governor at the Wisconsin Democratic Party Convention, but lost the nomination to James B. Cross.